kixxauth/kixx-server-errors/README.md

 readConfigFile(function (err, res) {
 });
 ```

-## Design Goals
-There are 3 main design goals of kixx-server-errors:

-1. __Make it easy to construct clear, complete error messages intended for people.__ Clear error messages greatly improve both user experience and debuggability.
-2. __Make it easy to construct objects with programmatically-accessible metadata__ (which we call informational properties).
-Instead of just saying "connection refused while connecting to 192.168.1.2:80", you can add properties like "ip": "192.168.1.2" and "tcpPort": 80.
-This can be used for feeding into monitoring systems, analyzing large numbers of Errors (as from a log file), or localizing error messages.
-3. __It also needs to be easy to compose Errors:__ higher-level code should be able to augment the Errors reported by lower-level code to provide a more complete description of what happened.
-Instead of saying "connection refused", you can say "operation X failed: connection refused".

 ## Operational errors vs. programmer errors
 It’s helpful to divide all errors into two broad categories: